kubernetes/kubernetes.github.io/content/en/docs/concepts/security/windows-pod-security-profile.md

 <!-- body -->

 ## Profile Details
 Each of the profiles below detail which policies must be explicitly set.
-Any policy not detailed in the profile which is also not in the list of policies ignored by Windows can assume supported configuration on a Windows node.
+Any policy **not** in the profile which is also not in the [list of policies](./#policies-ignored-on-windows) ignored by Windows can assume supported configuration on a Windows node.

 ### Privileged